River Queen Greens

 Land Access and Knowledge Sharing

-• We are working with institutions and non-profits in New Orleans and Louisiana to create a more robust local growing community through free educational workshops and paid apprenticeship opportunities with a specific focus of recruiting BIPOC individuals who are seeking a career in agriculture.
+• We work with institutions and non-profits in New Orleans and Louisiana to create a more robust local growing community through educational and employment opportunities with a specific focus of supporting BIPOC and queer individuals who are seeking a career in agriculture.

 • We have begun and will continue to offer space on our land for other growers and food producers, particularly BIPOC, queer, and female business owners who are in need of affordable and secure land leases.
 If you are interested in connecting about opportunities to utilize space on our land, please reach out to us.